What We Do

 Children’s Message

 Children of all ages are invited to gather in front of the altar every Sunday during Worship to hear the Gospel message interpreted for them in a way they can readily understand.
+If you would like to present the Children’s Message on some Sunday, talk with Pastor Anne.

 Second-Sunday Sunday School